pytest-dev/pytest/doc/en/customize.rst

   matched, it becomes the ini-file and its directory becomes the rootdir.

 - if no ini-file was found, use the already determined common ancestor as root directory.
-This allows to work with pytest in structures that are not part of a package and don't have any particular ini-file configuration.
+This allows the use of pytest in structures that are not part of a package and don't have any particular ini-file configuration.

 If no ``args`` are given, pytest collects test below the current working